The Driver Responsibility Program has been repealed. Effective September 1, 2019, all DRP surcharge suspensions have been lifted.

 No. As of September 1, 2019 the DRP is repealed which means that the program has ended.
 Any suspensions that resulted from surcharges while DRP was in effect will remain on your driving history.

-You are required to make payments until September 1, 2019 to avoid having your driving privileges suspended.
+You were required to make payments until September 1, 2019 to avoid having your driving privileges suspended.

 No action is required on your part.